-Many people are discovering the health benefits of MCT oil.
-Most commonly, people are taking MCT oil to help with weight management and increasing energy levels.
+Discover the benefits of MCT oil for skin, nutrition, and cannabis-infused DIY skincare, from fast absorption to increased cannabinoid bioavailability.
+Most commonly, people are taking MCT oil to help with weight management and increase energy levels.
 However, there is another side to MCT oil that is even more functional.

 What Is MCT Oil?